I have been in the world of skiing since I was four years old; never before have a pair of skis shocked me to such an extent!

-By far the most drastic and innovational method of weight-loss from the ski is the Air Tip.The tip is actually filled with air and if held up to a light source, the light actually shines through the ski!
+By far the most drastic and innovational method of weight-loss from the ski is the Air Tip.The tip is actually filled with air and if held up to a light source, the light actually shines through the ski.

 Apart from looking awesome and amusing childish writers (like me) this industry-leading design lightens the tips, decreasing the chance that they will be bogged down in softer snow.
-The micro-weight of these skis makes them ideal for powder or backcountry trips, however they are just as good on the pisted runs.
+The micro-weight of these skis makes them ideal for powder or backcountry trips, however, they are just as good on the pisted runs.

 Despite all the weight lost, they are still solid and of medium stiffness.
 Unlike the vast majority of their rockered counterparts, the Rossignols do not chatter, even at high speeds!

 The Soul 7s shape even deviates from the norm, not unlike A powder ski at the tip and tail, yet being substantially thinner underfoot.
-This, when amalgamated with the all-mountain rocker and short turning radius allow any skier to carve, in any radius, to optimise fun on the hill.
+This, when amalgamated with the all-mountain rocker and short turning radius allow any skier to carve, in any radius, to optimize fun on the hill.
 Furthermore, the skis light and wide tips and tails will float over almost any crud.

 The perfect all mountain skis have been born!